The 20 Best Hypokalemic Periodic Paralysis Doctors in Japan

 Amagasaki, JP

-Mitsuru Furuta practices in Amagasaki, Japan.
+Mitsuru Furuta practices practicing medicine in Amagasaki, Japan.
 Mr. Furuta is rated as an Advanced expert by MediFind in the treatment of Hypokalemic Periodic Paralysis.
-His top areas of expertise are Familial Periodic Paralysis, Limb-Girdle Muscular Dystrophy Type 1B, Hypokalemic Periodic Paralysis, and Paramyotonia Congenita.
+He is also highly rated in 6 other conditions, according to our data.
+His clinical expertise encompasses Familial Periodic Paralysis, Hypokalemic Periodic Paralysis, Paramyotonia Congenita, and Phosphoglycerate Kinase Deficiency.

 Advanced in Hypokalemic Periodic Paralysis